eduardomezencio/loose_rocks/README.txt

 This mod adds Loose Rocks to Minetest.

 - Loose Rocks generate naturally on the surface of the world
+- Collect Loose Rocks with bare hands
 - Loose Desert Rocks generate in deserts
 - Craft a Cobblestone with 4 Loose Rocks in a 2x2 grid (same with Desert Cobblestone, using Loose Desert Rocks)
+- A Cobblestone will give you 4 Loose Rocks
+- Also great for decoration!

 Have fun!